 Other Thoughts: - You will find windy conditions on this course from time to time, but it's slightly unpredictable.
 While a predominant wind may be from the west or north, at the same time wind may be swirling off of the lake from the south side of the course.

 - This IS my hometown course, and I've avoided reviewing it for some time because of that.
 I love playing this course, and it's hard not to love all the intricacies you get to know on a course you play so often.
-However, after recently playing and reviewing a handful of similar courses, I felt like I came to a proper conclusion for my review - it's a very fine course, that just lacks the creature comforts that most courses should have.
-The hole layout itself could be a 4.0, but the course lacks so many other things.
-I just don't think that it's currently on par with some of my other recently reviewed 3.5 courses.
+Great mix of wide open bomber holes, as well as narrow fairways asking for precision.
+The hole layout itself could be a 4.0, but the course lacks the standard creature-comforts that a 4.0 course would have, including regular upkeep and buy-in from the park district that manages the park.
 Would absolutely love to upgrade my rating with future upgrades to the course.

 - Definitely worth a play if you're in Decatur for one reason on another!